AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-the-correct-cloud-project.md

 ## Cause

-This issue typically occurs when you are being signed on using the previous account owner's single sign-on integration with Adobe.com after:
+This issue typically happens when previous project owner's single sign-on (SSO) is still integrated with Adobe.com after:

 1. The cloud project ownership had been transferred to you (the user) and you see the original project owner's account.
 Click here for the [solution](#solution-for-cause-one-and-two).